 In yoga, relaxation is a posture in itself: an active skill that you need to practise and refine.
 This progresses naturally into the meditation, the clinical benefits of which are now being recognised by medical professionals, especially having been proven through the scientific use of MRI scans and associated research.

 Yoga is particularly effective because it is holistic and operates in tune with the individual and their needs.
-To gain these benefits, however, you must commit to practice regularly: not just by attending our classes, but by incrementally introducing short and frequent personal sessions of yoga practice into your life.
+To gain these benefits, however, you must commit to regular practice: not just by attending our classes, but by incrementally introducing short and frequent personal sessions of yoga practice into your life.

 Reference: “The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachments, Communication and Self-Regulation” Stephen W. Porgess (Norton).